oov/claude-usage-monitor/README.md

 ## Disclaimer

 This is an unofficial tool.
-Please use it in accordance with Claude.ai's Terms of Service.
+Please use it in accordance with Anthropic's Terms of Service.